 Available courses from WFSC will be listed on the WFSC Distance Education website.
 The course schedule will vary each semester.
 Students will need to view the schedule of all distance education courses offered by Texas A&M University on the TAMU Class Schedule.

-Senior Academic Advisor I – Graduate Advising
+Academic Advisor III – Graduate Advising

 On-Campus Teaching/ Research Faculty